Department of Natural and Cultural Resources

-The Letter of Intent to Apply must be no longer than one page and include:
+The Letter of Intent must be no longer than one page and include:

-Acknowledgement that the proposed cultural or historic resource to be conserved is publicly owned by a New Hampshire municipality, town, county agency, state agency (other than the Department of Natural and Cultural Resources and its Divisions)
+Acknowledgement that the proposed artistic or historic cultural resource to be conserved is publicly owned by a New Hampshire municipality, town, county agency, or state agency.

 These FY24 Grant Guidelines are valid for fiscal year July 1, 2023 - June 30, 2024